cnslab-network-security/homework1/README.md

 to create a python file named `server.py` and start editing.

-If you feel that `vi` is inconvinient, you can use other editors and IDEs as well, such as [Sublime Text](https://www.sublimetext.com/), VSCode, and pyCharm.
+If you feel that `vi` is inconvenient, you can use other editors and IDEs as well, such as [Sublime Text](https://www.sublimetext.com/), VSCode, and pyCharm.